smythp/intro-command-line/sections/creating_a_cheat_sheet.md

 ## Challenge

-From you programs menu, via Finder or Applications or Launchpad in Mac OSX, via Windows button in Windows, open your Visual Studio Code text editor:
+From your programs menu, via Finder or Applications or Launchpad in Mac OSX, via Windows button in Windows, open your Visual Studio Code text editor:

-open cheat-sheet.txt
+	code cheat-sheet.txt

 Type to add the commands we've learned so far to the file.
 Include descriptions about what each command does.
 Remember -- this cheat sheet is for you.
 Write descriptions that make sense to you or take notes about questions.